 Sometimes working in a new industry can be an eye-opening experience in more ways than one.
 There are instances where people love getting out of their comfort zones and fall in love with the jobs that they originally thought would be temporary.
 There are also instances where the experience leads them to change directions entirely and make a career change.

-Join our career growth club today and get access to one-on-one career coaching, resume and cover letter reviews, online tutorials, and unlimited networking opportunities!
+For additional resources, join our career growth club today and get access to one-on-one career coaching, resume and cover letter reviews, online tutorials, and unlimited networking opportunities!

 - How College Grads Can Find A Job Despite Mass Layoffs - Work It ... ›